-You can indeed do a hybrid event that incorporates participant-led and traditional sessions, provided that you have enough time to do both well.
+You can do a hybrid event incorporating participant-led and traditional sessions, provided you have enough time to do both well.

-For example, I do not know how to include traditional elements into a 1½ day Conferences That Work format event without unduly rushing the participant-led components.
-On the other hand, if I have 2½ days or more, there is no problem integrating a keynote/plenary/trade show into such a time frame.
+I don’t know how to include traditional elements into a 1½ day Conferences That Work without unduly rushing the participant-led components.
+But if I have 2 or more days, it’s easy to integrate a keynote/plenary/trade show.

 The edACCESS annual conference I’ve now been running for 22 years lasts 3½ days and uses the Conferences That Work format together with a trade show, one or two preplanned plenaries, and sometimes a keynote.
-The rest of the time is filled with peer sessions.
+Peer sessions fill the rest of the time.

-Open Space, which has a minimalist structure, can suffer from its opening format where people are asked, often with little or no preparation, to suggest topics they want to be discussed.
+Yes, Open Space, which has a minimalist structure, can suffer from its opening format.
+That’s because people are asked with little or no preparation to suggest topics they want to be discussed.
 Without easing attendees into a participant mindset—as happens during the first half-day of Conferences That Work—attendees may only hear topics from the more extravert attendees, leading to the others ultimately feeling unrepresented.
-By the time that the peer session sign-up occurs during Conferences That Work, nearly everyone comfortable sharing the topics in which they are interested.
-And if you’ve added your own topics to sign-up sheets—i.e. you participate :)—the things you’re interested in are going to be seen by the other attendees.
+By the time that the peer session sign-up occurs during Conferences That Work, nearly everyone is comfortable sharing the topics in which they are interested.
+If you’ve shared your own topics — i.e. you participate 🙂 — other attendees will see your interests.
 Subsequently, it’s rare that absolutely no one else is interested in every topic that any one person suggests.